micmejia/bible-dump/NKJV/Matthew/Matt 25.md

 But he answered and said, 'Assuredly, I say to you, I do not know you.'

 ###### 13
-"Watch therefore, for you know neither the day nor the hour [^b]in which the Son of Man is coming. ## The Parable of the Talents
+"Watch therefore, for you know neither the day nor the hour in which the Son of Man is coming. ## The Parable of the Talents

 ###### 14
 "For _the kingdom of heaven is_ like a man traveling to a far country, _who_ called his own servants and delivered his goods to them.